pkardas/notes/books/head-first-design-patterns/notes.md

 Chain of Responsibility Uses and Drawbacks:

 - Commonly used in Windows systems to handle events like mouse clicks and keyboard events.
-- Execution of the request isn't guaranteed - it may fall ofo the end of the chain if no object handles it.
+- Execution of the request isn't guaranteed - it may fall to the end of the chain if no object handles it.
 - Can be hard to observe and debug at runtime.

 **Flyweight**